 Our ability to help agents reach more real estate buyers is a key factor for the continued growth of our business.
 Real estate transactions are generally low-frequency transactions, and real estate buyers are bound by regions, resulting in the high cost of traditional offline buyer acquisition methods.
-Our marketplace has provided a unique and highly efficient solution for bringing buyers online.
-As agents join our marketplace, they bring and attract potential buyers.
+Our platform has provided a unique and highly efficient solution for bringing buyers online.
+As agents join our platform, they bring and attract potential buyers.
 Our listings are also a key factor for attracting potential buyers.
 We empower agents to better serve their existing customers and reach more potential buyers, make more precise matching of buyers and listings, and help buyers complete transactions.
-In the first half of 2018, our marketplace attracted approximately 18.9 million buyers who had demonstrated interests in making real estate purchases, compared to 23.2 million in 2017.
-We plan to further strengthen agents' ability to reach and serve more real estate buyers, attract more buyers to our marketplace, and facilitate more transactions as a result.
+We plan to further strengthen agents' ability to reach and serve more real estate buyers, attract more buyers to our platform, and facilitate more transactions as a result.